timeplus-io/docs/docs/functions.md

 ### coalesce

 `coalesce(value1, value2,..)` Checks from left to right whether `NULL` arguments were passed and return the first non-`NULL` argument.
 If you get error messages related to Nullable type, e.g. "Nested type array(string) cannot be inside Nullable type", you can use this function to turn the data into non-`NULL` For example `json_extract_array(coalesce(raw:payload, ''))`

+## Unique identifier

+### uuid

+`uuid()` or `uuid(x)` Generate a universally unique identifier (UUID) which is a 16-byte number used to identify records.
+In order to generate multiple UUID in one row, pass a parameter in each function call, such as `SELECT uuid(1) as a, uuid(2) as b` Otherwise if there is no parameter while calling multiple `uuid` functions in one SQL statement, the same UUID value will be returned.

 ## Logic